leonardoborges/octopress/source/_posts/2016-01-02-so-long-2015-year-highlights.markdown

 **Coursera:**

 - [R Programming](https://www.coursera.org/learn/r-programming) - This is a great source for anyone who'd like to get started with data processing.
 Even though R isn't one of my favourite languages I cannot deny how easy it is to start making sense of your data.
 - [Principles of Reactive Programming](https://www.coursera.org/course/reactive) - As I have been into Reactive Programming myself for quite a while this gave me a bit of perspective on what Scala people mean by it.
 In particular the parts about Actor systems have been really valuable.
-Additionally the exercises are challening and do drive the point home.
+Additionally the exercises are challenging and do drive the point home.
 - [Introduction to Guitar](https://www.coursera.org/learn/guitar) - I have been playing the guitar for a long time now but I have never had any proper education on the matter.
 I decided to give it a go with this MOOC by Berkeley and am pleased with the results.
 Especially since I can now put names to things I have done for years :)
-- [Leading People and Teams Specialization](https://www.coursera.org/specializations/leading-teams) - Leadership is a broad area and having been under both good and bad leadership I don't want to make some of the same mistakes I've seen in the past.
-As such, I am seeking advice from multiple different sources - such as some of the books in my GoodReads profile above - as well as this Specialization.
+- [Leading People and Teams Specialisation](https://www.coursera.org/specializations/leading-teams) - Leadership is a broad area and having been under both good and bad leadership I don't want to make some of the same mistakes I've seen in the past.
+As such, I am seeking advice from multiple different sources - such as some of the books in my GoodReads profile above - as well as this specialisation.
 It has 5 courses in total.
 I'm two in and have enjoyed it so far.

 **Edx:**